“What can change in a year? Most people around me would probably point to my dramatic 90+ pound weight loss, but that’s only part of the story.

 If you’re struggling with anxiety and depression, please reach out for help!
 You are loved, you are valuable, and you are not alone.
 Your life is worth living and you can conquer the darkness.”

 This story was submitted to Love What Matters by Spencer Radzanowski, 31, of Inwood, West Virginia.
-Follow her on Instagram here and visit her website here.
+Follow her on Instagram here.
 Submit your own story here, and subscribe to our best stories in our free newsletter here.